box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 which indicates the version used to handle the request.
 Endpoints introduced after 2024 may return a `400` error code if the version is incorrect.
 More information about versioning errors can be found [here](g://api-calls/permissions-and-errors/versioning-errors).

+If your request doesn't include a version, the API defaults to the initial Box API version - `2024.0` - the version of endpoints available before year-based versioning was introduced.
+However, relying on this behavior is not recommended when adopting deprecated changes.
+To ensure consistency, always specify the API version, with each request.
+By making your application version-aware, you anchor it to a specific set of features, ensuring consistent behavior throughout the supported timeframe.

 ## Release schedule and naming convention